Where was Deadwater Fell filmed?

 Which Scottish seashore is featured in Deadwater Fell?

-A pivotal scene within the first episode of Deadwater Fell takes place on a seashore, as a household day trip turns into more and more pissed off.
+A pivotal scene within the first episode of Deadwater Fell takes place on a seashore, as a household time out turns into more and more annoyed.

-This filming occurred on Culzean Seashore, positioned inside Culzean Nation Park in Ayrshire, a bit of over an hour away from the villages of Kilbarchan and Dunlop.
+This filming came about on Culzean Seaside, situated inside Culzean Nation Park in Ayrshire, a bit of over an hour away from the villages of Kilbarchan and Dunlop.

-The seashore can also be dwelling to Culzean Fort which was constructed within the late 1700s and seems within the basic 1973 horror movie The Wicker Man.
+The seashore can also be house to Culzean Fort which was constructed within the late 1700s and seems within the traditional 1973 horror movie The Wicker Man.

 Deadwater Fell begins on Channel four on Friday 10th January at 9pm